-A pleasant arrondissement with a thousand faces, the 18th is brimming with great places to eat!
-The most famous district in Paris, it’s home to some very fine addresses.
-For a stroll or a cultural outing, there’s nothing like a trip to the 18th… But gourmets will find just as much to enjoy in this corner of the heart of Paris, and here are the best restaurants.
+A pleasant arrondissement with a thousand faces, the 18th is brimming with good addresses!
+As Paris’ best-known district, it’s also home to some very fine addresses.
+For a stroll or a cultural outing, there’s nothing like a trip to the 18th… But gourmets will find just as much to enjoy in this corner in the heart of Paris, and here are the best restaurants.

 Euphoria

-Tucked away on rue Ramey, Euphorie is a pleasant spot at the crossroads between wine bar and friendly neighborhood cantina.
-With its mix of good bowling and gourmet sharing, there’s something for everyone at this little 18th arrondissement eatery.
+Tucked away on Rue Ramey, Euphorie is a pleasant spot where wine bar and friendly neighborhood cantina meet.
+With its mix of good bowling and gourmet dishes to share, there’s something for everyone at this 18th arrondissement eatery.

 📍Euphorie – 61, rue Ramey, 75018